Sebastian Grigg, 4th Baron Altrincham: Business career

-He unsuccessfully stood for the House of Commons for Heywood and Middleton constituency in 1997.
-He became head of investment banking at Credit Suisse UK in 2007.
+After working at Goldman Sachs, Grigg became head of investment banking at Credit Suisse UK in 2007.
 He advised HM Treasury on the recapitalisations of the Royal Bank of Scotland, HBOS and Lloyds in October 2008 as part of a Credit Suisse team working from a makeshift office in one of the Treasury's corridors.
-He is a non-executive director of The Co-operative Bank.
+He left Credit Suisse in 2016.
+He was a non-executive director of The Co-operative Bank from 2021 to 2025, representing shareholders, including Silverpoint and Goldentree, through to the sale of The Co-operative Bank to the Coventry Building Society in 2025.